hiclark/clark-schedule/README.md

 ### Usage

-To use the library run `yarn add clark-styles`.
+To use the library run `yarn add clark-schedule`.

 ```jsx
 import React from 'react'